iris-connect/eps/README.md

 ## Defining Settings

-The `eps` binary will look for settings in a list of directories defined by the `EPS_SETTINGS` variable (or, if it is undefined in the `settings` subdirectory of the current directory).
+The `eps` binary will look for settings in a list of colon (`:`) separated directories as defined by the `EPS_SETTINGS` environment variable (or, if it is undefined in the `settings` subdirectory of the current directory).
 The development settings include an environment-based variable `EPS_OP` that allows you to use different certificates for testing.
 You should define these variables before running the development server:

 ```bash
 export EPS_SETTINGS=`readlink -f settings/dev`